3xp3rtz/HSPAL-Compiler/UDCTF-2022/README.md

 18    Pop iterator off of stack[01]
 19-21 Set top of stack[ff] to 0x48 - top of stack[ff]
 22    Sum top two elements of stack[ff]
-23-25 Set top of stack[01] to whether top two elements of stack[ff] are equal 26-27 If stack[01] is 0, exit the program
+23-25 Set top of stack[01] to whether top of stack[ff] is equal to 0 26-27 If stack[01] is 0, exit the program
 28-30 Square last element of stack[ff]
 31-32 Push 0x2971 onto stack[ff]